crisher73/Memories-Game/README.md

 ## Acknowledgments

-I would like to thank [Alfredo Ortegón] for challenging me to program and develop new skills.
+I would like to thank [Alorse](https://github.com/Alorse) for challenging me to program and develop new skills.